 - Permission is not required if proceedings fall within the Hague Convention 2005.
 However, for proceedings where permission will be required after the exit date, concerns have been raised with the Civil Procedure Rules Committee.
 They have agreed in principle to change the rules so that where an agreement contains an English jurisdiction clause the rules will not require an application to seek permission to serve those proceedings.
-The wording is being finalised and it is hoped this rule change will come into force as near as possible to 1 January 2021.
+The wording has been finalised and the rule change will come into force on 6 April 2021.

-- The Service Regulation which determined the mechanics of service of English proceedings in the EU will no longer be applicable as between the UK and EU after the exit date.
-Instead the Hague Convention of 15 November 1965 will become applicable as between the EU and the UK plus the EFTA countries and other states making a total of 78 contracting parties.
+- The Service Regulation which determined the mechanics of service of English proceedings in the EU is no longer applicable as between the UK and EU after the exit date.
+Instead the Hague Convention of 15 November 1965 is now applicable as between the EU and the UK plus the EFTA countries and other states making a total of 78 contracting parties.
 It regulates numerous aspects of the service process which includes methods permitted as well as other methods of service as long as they are sanctioned by the receiving state’s internal law.
 This convention is seen as more complex and may also add to the costs of service.

 - To avoid potential applications for permission to serve proceedings outside the UK and the difficulties which may arise in effecting service, it may be possible when drafting jurisdiction clauses to include a clause allowing for service to be effected in England and Wales.
 This could be achieved by requiring a party based in the EU to nominate an agent in the UK to accept service on its behalf.
 It would be advisable for the clause in the agreement to require that such an appointment be made on an irrevocable basis.

 - The Recast Brussels Regulation will no longer apply where proceedings were not instituted before the exit date.
-Initially, for the reasons given above, it is also unlikely that the Lugano Convention will apply.
+Initially, for the reasons given above, it is also unlikely that the Lugano Convention will apply before Spring 2021.
 Therefore, unless a party can rely on the Hague Convention 2005 to enforce the judgment, enforcement will be a more complicated and expensive process.

 - Local law advice should be sought from the relevant EU country.
 It is advisable to obtain the information as early as possible in any dispute so as to avoid wasting costs of commencing proceedings in the UK if enforcement in the defendant’s own country is going to prove difficult.

-- On receiving a request to recognise and enforce an EU judgment the English courts will apply common law principles, such as whether the proceedings were properly served and was the party afforded an opportunity to participate in the proceedings.
+- On receiving a request to recognise and enforce an EU judgment the English courts will apply common law principles, such as whether the proceedings were properly served and whether the party was afforded an opportunity to participate in the proceedings.